 - 18.1 The term 'admission arrangements' means "The overall procedure, practices and oversubscription criteria used in deciding the allocation of school places including any device or means used to determine whether a school place is to be offered".
 The admission arrangements therefore include not only this policy, but all other admission related documents and any other published information about the School's admission processes. - 18.2 Under the Code, the Admission Authority for a school must formally determine the admission arrangements for the next intake at that school every year on or before 28 February.
 Where no changes (other than changing dates/deadlines) are proposed, there is no need to consult.
 However, where changes are proposed (other than a proposed increase in PAN), the Admission Authority must carry out a 6 week statutory consultation in accordance with the Code between 1 October and 31 January ahead of determination of the admission arrangements.
 The Admission Authority must in consult on the admission arrangements every 7 years where no changes have been made during that period. - 18.3 Once determined, the School's admission arrangements for that intake must be published and a copy provided to the Local Authority.
 Determined admission arrangements cannot be varied except in very limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.
-Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 18.4 The admission arrangements for the September 2022 intake were determined by the Trust Board at their meeting on 10th February 2021.
-They were subsequently varied by the Trust Board under Paragraphs 3.6 and 3.7 of the Code, to give effect to changes made within it which came into force on 1 September 2021.
-As these variations were for compliance reasons, they did not require Secretary of State consent. - 18.5 The admission arrangements will be reviewed again early in the Autumn term for the next intake.
+Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 18.4 The admission arrangements for the September 2024 intake were determined by the Trust Board at their meeting on 8th February 2023.
+The admission arrangements will be reviewed again early in the Autumn term for the next intake.